WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ## Coinjoin Settings

 Wasabi Wallet has automatic coinjoin.
-This automatic coinjoin is done by the built-in automatic coinjoin "robot".
+It is done by the built-in automatic coinjoin "robot".
-The robot contains instructions/settings, like how much and when to coinjoin.
+The robot contains instructions/settings, like how often and when to coinjoin.
 The user is able to specify these settings in the `Coinjoin Settings` dialog, according to his own preferences.
 The wallet ships with the default settings, which is good enough for most users.